Walk Date – 17th July 2017

 Looking rather like a poor imitation of Nine Standards Rigg is this line of four cairns, only one of which remains in anything like its original state.
 Whether all four would have been built at the same time and would have looked broadly similar I can’t say.
 Maybe there was just the large one to begin with and down the years other folk have made an amateurish attempt at adding more.
 I expect the wild winds and weather up here have played a big part in their present pitiful state.

 Finally we set foot onto Cross Fell’s sprawling plateau and the sight of a sturdy and unoccupied cross shelter hastens our steps to bag a seat on a side out of the now very breezy and coolish wind, We end up sitting in the left hand section out of the wind and facing the sun, jumpers are added to retain body heat and food boxes and flasks are retrieved from our packs.
-This is a magnificent and very sturdy shelter, and having seen some before and after photos, it seems to have been rebuilt some time between 2014 and 2016.
-In May 2014 the previous one was in a bad state of repair with the central section having been damaged over the years by winds, snow, ice and rain until it finally collapsed into a heap of rubble.
-By June 2016 it had been replaced by the one which stands here at present.
+This is a magnificent and very sturdy shelter.
+In May 2014 photographs showed the previous one to be in a bad state of repair, with the central section badly damaged over the years by winds, snow, ice and rain. which had finally collapsed into a heap of rubble.
+By August 2014 it had been replaced by the one which stands here at present.
 Each section of the central dome section has built in seating, with the cross walls being long enough and sturdy enough to accommodate even more walkers when the seating areas are taken.
 A four star shelter where we had a very pleasant lunch break and looked out across the vast summit plateau.

 This view of the trig column and a distant cairn was in front of us as we enjoyed our lunch stop.
 While we were tucking in a lone walker suddenly appeared by the cairn in the distance, headed towards the column and then took up residence in the shelter section behind the one we were in.
 The huge expanse of the summit area reminded us of some of the Lake District fells which have similar large grassy tops, Fairfield and Grasmoor being two which sprang immediately to mind.
 Cross Fell summit is the highest point in England outside the Lake District standing at 2930′ above sea level and apparently used to be known, in times long ago, as Fiends Fell on account of the howling and shrieking which could be heard at times, apparently caused by evil spirits which were believed to haunt the place.
 The howling and shrieking were unlikely to have been caused by evil spirits though because Cross Fell is home to to the Helm Wind which blows fiercely and noisily from time to time.
 You can read more about this weather phenomenon by visiting the Dufton Village web site and clicking on the Helm Wind photo.

 The lone walker who had arrived from the distant marker cairn is still on the left of the shelter eating his lunch, and as we were packing up to get on our way again the two gents to the right of him turned up, took up residence in the shelter where we had been sitting and had a chat with us.
 They had walked up from Garrigill down in the Teesdale area on the eastern side of the fell, a seven mile walk from there to the summit.
 They were a couple of elderly gents who didn’t appear to be all that sprightly.
 I didn’t ask but I wondered how long it had taken them to get here and how they had got on across the boulder field.
 They were an unusual pair, definitely the old school kind of walker who had quite obviously never seen the inside of an outdoor clothing shop for several years, if ever.
 One of them was even wearing lace up brown leather brogues, the kind that men used to wear with a suit.
 They wouldn’t have looked out of place alongside AW in his customary walking outfit, however as they were addressing each other by their surnames with cut glass accents I wondered what the the plain speaking lad from Blackburn would have made of them.
 They were completely relaxed, practically verging on the nonchalant, about where they were going next and asked us if we were going on to Great Dun Fell.
 We were asked just the same question a few moments later by the lone walker, a much younger man than them, somewhere in his late twenties/early thirties, who did at least have a map.
 The two gents had nothing of the sort so out came ours for them to have a look at so they could at least commit a few nuggets of information to memory.
 One of them even mentioned going on to Dufton Pike.
 My heart sank, if they went over to Great Dun Fell and then walked all the way down to Dufton Pike they would end up in the Eden Valley, miles and miles away from Garrigill, not to mention the small matter of ending up on the western side of Cross Fell having started out on its eastern side.